Andyzhao8848/Python-QT5-threading/readme.md

 You will notice that the buttons in the GUI are still available while a several tasks are happening in the background.
 Open your system settings to see multi-threading at work.

-## Examples: color example
+## Examples: color_example.py
-To use this module, import QueueThreads and create a new instance.
-New processes can be launched with the add_to_queue method.
-Here is an example:
+A few variants of the example given in color_example.py are given below to explain the use of QueueThreads.
+After an instance of QueueThreads is made, new processes can be launched with the add_to_queue method:

 ``` python
 import random